christobalserra/KeepingMantises/README.md

    keeping-mantises, but I don't think that should cause issues.
  * Components are the building blocks of modular programming in React, and are analogous to classes and objects.
  * App.js is kinda/sorta similar to the driver class in that it is the starting point of the program.

+ * IntelliJ also did not create a public folder with index.html, so I made that as well.
+ * The public folder is just the directory to keep everything that the person viewing the website will see.
+It will include things like the index, images, and static files such as favicon.ico, robots.txt, or any other files that should be accessible to the public.
+        - "The separation between the public and src folders helps organize and manage your project structure, allowing you to differentiate between static assets and the dynamic code of your React application." - ChatGPT

 ## Usage